IgniteUI/igniteui-docfx/en/components/categorychart.md

 ---
 ## Category Chart

 The Category Chart is a charting component that makes visualizing category data easy to do.
 The control simplifies the complexities of the data visualization domain into manageable API.
-A user can bind a collection of data, a group of collections, and a data property and let the charting control do the rest.
-The component will analyze the data and then automatically choose the best series to represent the data.
-Furthermore, the user can instead set the `chartType` property to choose from predefined charts, such as: Line, Area, Column, Point, Spline, Spline Area, Step Areas, Step Line, and Waterfall.

-### Category Chart Demo
+### Demo

 <div class="sample-container" style="height: 550px">
     <iframe id="category-chart-overview-sample-iframe" src='{environment:demosBaseUrl}/category-chart-overview-sample' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>